-Usually it is not desirable to have content to be typeset verbatim highlighted according to LATEX syntax.
-Therefore this content will be fontified uniformly with the face font-latexverbatim-face.
+Usually it is not desirable to have content to be typeset verbatim highlighted according to IATEX syntax.
+Therefore this content will be fontified uniformly with the face font-latex-verbatim-face.

 font-latex differentiates three different types of verbatim constructs for fontification.
-Macros with special characters like | as delimiters, macros with braces, and Which macros and environments are recognized is controlled by the environments. variables LaTeX-verbatim-macros-with-delims, LaTeX-verbatim-macros-with-braces, and LaTeX-verbatim-environments respectively.
+Macros with special characters like | as delimiters, macros with braces, and environments.
+Which macros and environments are recognized is controlled by the variables LaTeX-verbatim-macros-with-delims, LaTeX-verbatim-macros-with-braces, and LaTeX-verbatim-environments respectively.